SeleniumHQ/selenium-ide/docs/api/commands.md

 ## `assert prompt`

 Confirm that a JavaScript prompt has been rendered.
+The test will stop if the assert fails.

 <hr>